Wayzata, Minnesota: Education

 Wayzata Public Schools are part of Independent School District (ISD) 284 and serve all or parts of eight west suburban municipalities (Plymouth, Corcoran, Hamel, Maple Grove, Medicine Lake, Medina, Minnetonka, and Orono).
 The only school within Wayzata's city limits is West Middle School.
 The district covers 38 sqmi, extending north and east from Wayzata Bay on Lake Minnetonka, and lies approximately 8 miles west of Minneapolis.
 There are approximately 9,510 students enrolled in eight public elementary schools (K–5), three middle schools (6–8), and one high school (9–12).
 Some students in the area attend public schools in other school districts that their families choose under Minnesota's open enrollment statute.
-Wayzata is also home to the Highcroft campus of The Blake School (K–5).
 In 2012, Newsweek ranked Wayzata High School one of the top 1,000 public high schools in the United States.

 Parks and recreation

 Dakota Rail Regional Trail

 The Dakota Rail Trail is a 13.5 mi paved regional trail.
 In Hennepin County, the trail winds around Lake Minnetonka through Wayzata, Orono, Minnetonka Beach, Spring Park, Mound, Minnetrista and Saint Bonifacius.
-The trail continues for 12.5 mi in Carver County and terminates in Long Prairie, Minnesota.
-The trail is managed by the Three River Park District.
-The trail is a converted railroad bed formerly owned by Dakota Rail.
-In 2001, the Hennepin County Regional Railroad Authority (HCRRSA) and Carver and McLeod Counties purchased the corridor.
-At a cost of $5.9 million, construction of the trail started in 2008.
-The trail offers parking and amenities.
+The trail continues for 12.5 mi in Carver County and terminates in Mayer.
+The trail is managed by the Three Rivers Park District.